aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 when going through the quickfix list, each file would get opened in a new buffer, and so after eventually finding the note I was looking for, the buffer list would be full of random .tex files.
-We can mirror this functionality with Telescope, but without having to open each file to check it:
+We can mirror this functionality with Telescope, but without having to open each file to check it.
+By default, the `find_files` picker list files in the current working directory.
+However, it can also be given a specific directory to list files from.
+The same can be done with the `live_grep` picker.

 ```lua
 function M.search_notes()